0 Comments Mark Miller

 And don’t worry, we still maintain two fully functioning outhouses just in case a morning smoothie is too much fiber for you, and all my plumbing skills suddenly collapse.

-In conclusion, all I can say is that a young man with a dream, and a lot of hard working friends and wives, helped me carve out a first class wilderness lodge out of Alaska’s wilderness.
+In conclusion, all I can say is that a young man with a dream, and a lot of hard working friends and wives, helped me carve out our first class wilderness Talaheim Lodge out of Alaska’s wilderness.
 I have been blessed to weather the hardships, the clay, and the freezing pipes.
 But it’s all worth it.
 Because I don’t know of any place on this earth where I can play Daniel Boone and carve back a piece of land and make it a place where I can earn a living and pass it on to the next generation.